APPLS: Evaluating Evaluation Metrics for Plain Language Summarization

-The primary advantage of our testbed and metric is their extensibility.
-Using the perturbation pipeline, \testbed can transform any PLS dataset into a granular meta-evaluation testbed.
-Similarly, \plainscore can be easily adapted to other domains, requiring only a domain-specific dataset and two language models representing the source and target domains.
-Our testbed and metric lay the groundwork for further advancements in automated PLS, aiming to foster more impactful, accessible, and equitable scientific communication.
+Our \testbed testbed allows for extensible evaluation of PLS evaluation metrics.
+Although this study focuses on the health domain, \testbed can be adapted to other domains by changing the diagnostic dataset.
+Depending on the domain, evaluation criteria may need to be adjusted.
+For example, in legal contexts, faithfulness might be prioritized over informativeness, and additional criteria such as language specificity (e.g., avoidance of vague terminology) may be necessary.
+Using our perturbation pipeline, \testbed can transform any PLS dataset into a granular meta-evaluation testbed.
+New perturbations can be introduced, and new evaluation metrics can also be incorporated easily into analysis.
+Our testbed lays the groundwork for further advancements in automated PLS and PLS evaluation, aiming to foster more impactful, accessible, and equitable scientific communication.